Warxcell/gdpr-mysqldump/README.md

 `Arxy\GdprDumpBundle\Transformer\SymfonyPasswordTransformer` used with option `password` and `saltColumn`.
 Encodes `password` as per `security` section of Symfony Configuration.

+You can always add your own Transformer which fits your needs.
+Just create your own class which implements `Arxy\GdprDumpBundle\Transformer` or extends `Arxy\GdprDumpBundle\AbstractTransformer` and register it as Symfony Service with tag `arxy.gdpr_mysqldump.transformer`.
+Voila!
 ## How it works
 First values are fetched from database.
 If ValueConverter is available - it converts the value into PHP variable.
 Then ValueTransformer is called.
 The returned value is passed to ValueConverter, if available which converts it into Database Value.